 Animove: Animal Movement Analysis for Conservation is offered through the Smithsonian-Mason School of Conservation as a two-week professional training course for 6 Continuing Education Units (CEUs).

-As a prerequisite for admission, please first download the R script exercise found here: Animove_R_Coding.
-Work through the exercise, save your results as an R script, and email that as an attachment to email@example.com with the subject line: Last Name, First Name, AniMove R Coding.
-Please then complete and submit the rest of the course application; we will review all your materials, including your completed R coding exercise, upon receipt of your complete course application.
-We may require you to complete a further pre-requisite test after the R script exercise.
+As a prerequisite for admission, please download the R script exercise found here: Animove_R_Coding.
+Work through the exercise, save your results as an R script, and email that as an attachment to firstname.lastname@example.org with the subject line: Last Name, First Name, AniMove R Coding.
+At the same time, please complete and submit the rest of the course application; we will review all your materials, including your completed R coding exercise, upon receipt of your complete course application.
+We may require you to complete a further prerequisite test after the R script exercise.

 Complete course applications should be submitted using our Online Application Page.
 Before beginning our online application, please have .pdf or .doc versions available of your updated CV (resume), a Personal Statement of Interest and Qualifications (maximum 350 words), and a letter of recommendation from someone familiar with your professional/academic work.
 You will be asked to attach these with your application.